 In terms of Students personal and social development and their innovation skills, the Inspection team found that "behaviour is exemplary and attendance rates are high.
 In the primary phase, students' understanding of the culture and heritage of the UAE is outstanding.
 This is not as well developed in the FS.
 Students' understanding of environmental issues is a strength of the school."
 Personal Development was found to be Outstanding across the school.

 Teaching and Assessment - at the core of any school - were found to be Very Good, both in terms of their effectiveness and assessment processes.
-However, whilst Science teachers were found to be effective facilitators of learning, this strength of teaching was also evident in other subjects but was found to be inconsistent.
+However, whilst Science teachers were found to be effective facilitators of learning, and this strength of teaching was also evident in other subjects, overall there was some inconsistency.

 In addition, the other key area of Curriculum design and implementation, and its adaptation to support individual students, was found to be "imaginative and has now developed so that it now motivates students in all subjects.
 This is an improvement in Arabic as both for first and additional language speakers, as previously students did not always find lessons interesting."
 Perhaps unsurprisingly, the curriculum was rated Outstanding across the school, whilst its adaptation was rated Very Good.